-A bruise that lingers on your shin beyond typical healing time often signals deeper tissue damage or underlying health issues requiring attention.
+A bruise that lingers on your shin beyond typical healing time often signals deeper tissue irritation, repeated trauma, or an underlying issue that may need medical attention.

 Understanding Why a Bruise On Shin Not Going Away Happens

 A bruise on the shin that refuses to fade can be puzzling and concerning.
-Normally, bruises heal within two weeks as the body reabsorbs the pooled blood beneath the skin.
-However, when a bruise lingers, it means something is disrupting this natural healing process.
+Normally, bruises heal within about two weeks as the body reabsorbs the pooled blood beneath the skin.
+MedlinePlus notes that most bruises last about two weeks, although deeper bruises can sometimes take longer.
 The shin is particularly vulnerable due to its thin skin and minimal fat padding over bone, making bruises more visible and sometimes more painful.

 Several factors can cause a persistent bruise on the shin.
 First, repeated trauma or injury to the same spot can prevent healing.
 For example, athletes or people who frequently bump their shins may experience ongoing bruising that doesn’t resolve quickly.
 Second, underlying medical conditions such as blood clotting disorders, vascular issues, or nutritional deficiencies can impair normal blood vessel repair and clotting mechanisms.